Police detain partner of Argentina attack suspect

 Investigators say they are trying to determine why the gun did not fire and also to extract information from Sabag Montiel’s cellphone.
 Authorities say it came to Airport Security Police, who are in charge of trying to inspect it, reformatted, as if it had come from the factory.

-An informatics investigator, Pablo Rodríguez told the Todo Noticias television channel that when a cellphone is confiscated, police should ensure it can’t be accessed externally by turning it off, removing the chip and putting it in a bag that protects against external radiati9on.
+An informatics investigator, Pablo Rodríguez told the Todo Noticias television channel that when a cellphone is confiscated, police should ensure it can’t be accessed externally by turning it off, removing the chip, putting it in airplane mode and leaving it in a bag that protects against external radiati9on.

-“But is they didn’t do all that, the phone was active and it’s possible it could have been reset remotely.”
+“But if they didn’t do all that, the phone was active and it’s possible it could have been reset remotely.”

 Security Minister Aníbal Fernández told reporters that police “did not manipulate” the phone.
 “What they did was collect it, put it in a (protective) Faraday bag and sent it to the court.”